Understanding The Power Of A Growth Mindset In The Workplace

 8. Zappos: Zappos values cultural fit over skills, believing that skills can be taught but attitude cannot.

-9. Netflix: Netflix’s culture of “freedom and responsibility” encourages employees to make their own decisions and learn from their mistakes.
+9. Netflix: Netflix’s culture of “freedom and responsibility” encourages employees to make decisions and learn from their mistakes.

 10. Tesla: Tesla’s “anti-handholding” philosophy encourages employees to take ownership of their work and learn on the job.